Professor of Psychology

 Professor Hines received a B.A. in Psychology from Princeton University, where she was in the first group of women enrolled as undergraduates.
 This pioneering experience may have kindled her interest in gender.
 She received her Ph.D. in Psychology from the University of California, Los Angeles (UCLA), focusing her dissertation research on the gender-related behavior of women whose mothers had taken the synthetic estrogen diethylstilbestrol (DES) during pregnancy.
 Subsequently, she was a Postdoctoral Fellow in Neuroendocrinology and Neuroscience at the UCLA Brain Research Institute and a Visiting Scientist, at the University of Wisconsin, Madison, Primate Research Centre.
 In these settings, she worked on developing animal models of hormonal influences on neural and behavioural development that would translate to the human condition.
 Before joining the Faculty at Cambridge, Professor Hines was on the academic staff of the Department of Psychiatry and Biobehavioral Sciences at UCLA and of the Departments of Psychology at the University of London, and City University, London, where she also directed the Behavioural Neuroendocrinology Research Centre.
 She is a Past-President of the International Academy of Sex Research and a recipient of the Shephard Ivory Franz Award for Distinguished Teaching at UCLA.

-Hormonal influences on human neural and behavioral development across the lifespan, and interactions between hormones, prenatally, and experience, postnatally, in shaping behaviour.
+Hormonal influences on human neural and behavioral development across the lifespan, and interactions between hormones and experience in shaping behaviour.
 Specific questions being addressed in the lab include how hormone levels during foetal development influence children’s sex-typed toy, playmate and activity preferences; whether children’s cognitive understanding of gender mediates hormonal influences on behavior; how to optimise psychological well being in individuals exposed to atypical hormone environments prenatally, because they have disorders of sex development (DSD).

 Hines, M. (2009).
 Gonadal hormones and sexual differentiation of human brain and behavior.
 Hormones, Brain and Behavior, 2nd edition, Volume 3, Chapter 59, pp. 1869-1909.
 D. Pfaff, A.P.
 Arnold, A.M.
 Etgen, S.E.
 Fahrbach, & R.T.
 Rubin (eds.)
 Academic Press, New York.